wangtss/Kaggle/DigitRecognizer/README.md

 # Digit Recognizer

-This folder contains two model: `Simple SVM classifier` and `Three-Layer-CNN`.
+This folder contains two models: `Simple SVM classifier` and `Three-Layer-CNN`.

 The **SVM** model scored 0.77, it was implemented using sklearn.